-- That the subject's site specific vacancy rate is not supported by any market evidence or studies. - That the Respondent use of a 6% vacancy rate is reasonable and supported by both City of Calgary and other third party studies. - It was determined through questioning, that the vacancy being experienced by the subject is not chronic.
+- That the subject's site specific vacancy rate is not supported by any market evidence or studies. - That the Respondent use of a 6% vacancy rate is reasonable and supported by the City of Calgary study.

+Page 6 of 8

+• It was determined through questioning, that the vacancy being experienced by the subject is not chronic.
 In fact, according to the Complainant, the subject's vacancy was very low and almost non-existent in the prior year, attributing the current vacancies to the renovation or redevelopment costs scheduled to be completed late this year.

-The Complainant along with Exhibit C1 provided the following evidence with respect to the capital value of vacant space issue:
+The Complainant stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Complainant along with Exhibit C1 provided the following evidence with respect to the capital value of vacant space issue:

-Again, the undated summary listing of vacant space available in both Towers #3 and #4 along with a separate schematic of where, within the towers, the spaces are located were presented.
+• Again, the Tenant Roll listing of vacant space available was presented.
 In this case, the Complainant determined that based on assessments of other mostly newly developed buildings, the City of Calgary has historically adjusted those assessments, for a \$50.00 per SF allowance for Tenant Improvements (TI).
-The Complainant then applies this \$50.00 per SF allowance for TI, to the 81,816 SF of vacant office and retail space and determined an adjustment value of \$4,090,800 is warranted.
-As an alternative to the vacancy allowance calculation, the Complainant again used the Income Approach to value along with revised figures for area, rental rates and operating costs as determined by the Complainant in the previous issues above, but reduced the assessment for the TI allowance of \$4,090,000.
-In doing so, the Complainant determined a revised assessment of \$222,370,000.
+The Complainant then applies this \$50.00 per SF allowance for TI, to the subject's 122,731 SF of vacant office and retail space and determined an adjustment value of \$6,136,550 is warranted.
+As an alternative to the vacancy allowance calculation, the Complainant again used the Income Approach to value along with revised figures for rental rates and operating costs as determined by the Complainant in the previous issues above, but reduced the assessment for the TI allowance of \$6,136,550.
+In doing so, the Complainant determined a revised assessment of \$135,690,000.

-The Respondent along with Exhibit R1 provided the following evidence with respect to the capital value of vacant space issue:
+The Respondent stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Respondent along with Exhibit R1 provided the following evidence with respect to the capital value of vacant space issue: